EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 Delivery: €10.00

-VAT on €15 duty: +€2.03
+VAT on duty: up to +€2.03

-Additional cost vs before: approx. €17.03
+Additional cost vs before: up to approx. €17.03

-Scenario D — Five identical bottles (same product)
+Scenario D, five identical bottles (same product)

 Before 1 July 2026